CoolandonRS/DarkModeEverywhere-Fabric/README.md

 ﻿# DarkModeEverywhere-Fabric

-Unofficial Fabric port of DarkModeEverywhere.
+Unofficial Fabric port of DarkModeEverywhere[^1].
 It will be as maintained as I have time (and willpower) for.

+I've kept the upstream branches as `ver-forge` instead of `ver`, which will now be fabric release for ease of development.
+I'll try to keep the `main` branch just a clone of the most recent version.

-Actually a fork of https://github.com/TeamAOF/DarkModeEverywhere, but that fork (and its upstream) doesn't seem to be maintained.
-As such I just forked the repo and committed all past changes up.
-All changes after 4cdf797d7eef8de0820cc48ab369a39388e74a99 are from me.
+[^1]: Techincally actually a fork of [TeamAOF/DarkModeEverywhere](https://github.com/TeamAOF/DarkModeEverywhere), but that fork (and its upstream) doesn't seem to be maintained.
+The only commit taken from that fork is 4cdf797d7eef8de0820cc48ab369a39388e74a99.